Kazimir Malevich, Black Square

 On a personal level, Kazimir Malevich’s Black Square repeatedly takes me to four distinct memory platforms:

-- My first wife, enraged and bleating about money while talking to her other lover, 27 years her junior, on the phone.
+- My first wife, enraged and bleating about money, complaining to her other lover, 27 years her junior, on the phone.

 - Mishka Mishkalovalova, a Siberian prostitute in whose arms I spent many a fine night, the flames of passion tickling the wiry beard that had grown about my face.